19 Types of Moths in Texas

 The Divided Olethreutes Moth is a small yet unique species found throughout Texas.

-As its name suggests, this moth has a distinctively divided pattern on its wings, with a mixture of white, brown, and black colors.
+As its name suggests, this moth has a distinctively divided pattern on its wings, which are a mixture of white, brown, and black.

-They can often be found in forests or near shrubbery, where they feed on the leaves of various plants.
+They can often be found in forests or near shrubbery, feeding on the leaves of various plants.

 While the Divided Olethreutes Moth may not be as showy as other species, it still plays an important role in the ecosystem.